Arranging A Funeral

 Any poems, hymns or songs that will be included in the service

 We have a range of memorial books here available for you to choose from.

 You are more than welcome to produce your own service sheets, memorial books and other personal documents.

 A Visual Record

-Most families like to have images from their loved one’s life at a service, whether as a photo display or a memorial card forming part of the service documents, or even as a DVD presentation.
+Most families like to have images from their loved one’s life at a service, whether as a photo display or a slideshow presentation.
 We can assist with the professional creation of these materials and their presentation.
-It is also possible to have the service itself recorded for sending to others who could not attend or even for the service to be recorded and put online for family members overseas via live streaming.
+It is also possible to have the service livestreamed or recorded for others who could not attend.

 Generally a couple of tracks are chosen – some music to play for 20 minutes or so while people are arriving, a track to play during the reflection time in the ceremony and something to play at the end of the service.
 You could also think about asking a musician to play for the service.

-Can be kept, buried in a purchased plot at a cemetery, or scattered in a place significant to the family.
+Ashes are available for collection several days after the cremation has taken place.
+When you are ready to collect the ashes, there are several options available.
+They can be kept in an urn, buried in a purchased plot at a cemetery, or scattered in a place significant to the family.
 Any ashes being taken overseas require a cremation export certificate; so do ask if you would like one with the ashes.